OCR-D/spec/mets.md

 ## Font information

-The documentation of Font information is also stored in the **METS file**.
+The documentation of font information is also stored in the **METS file**.

 | characterisation |goal  |